juhasch/go2_webrtc_connect/README.md

 ## Usage
 Example programs are located in the /example directory.

+See [troubleshooting](troubleshooting.md) when you have problems connecting to the robot.

 ### Thanks

 A big thank you to TheRoboVerse community!
 Visit us at [TheRoboVerse](https://theroboverse.com) for more information and support.